Kyle Bekker: Forge FC

 In November 2018, Bekker joined Forge FC of the new Canadian Premier League.
 Bekker cited the desire of starting for a new club in a new league as motivation for the move.
 In April 2019, Bekker was named the first captain in team history.
 On April 27, 2019, he participated in the first ever game in Canadian Premier League history, as Forge hosted York9 FC and battled to a 1–1 draw.
 In the 2019 Canadian Premier League season, Forge finished as runners up in both the spring and fall seasons, qualifying for the 2019 Canadian Premier League Finals where they faced off against Cavalry FC over two legs.
 Forge won both games 1–0 to win the North Star Shield and become the first ever Canadian Premier League champions.
 Bekker played all four of Forge's games in the 2019 CONCACAF League, when they defeated Antigua GFC in the first round, but lost in the round of sixteen to Olimpia.
 Bekker finished the 2019 season with five assists, tied for first in the league with five other players.
 He scored four league goals, as well as one in the Canadian Championship.

 During the 2020 season, Bekker captained Forge to a second consecutive league title.
 He recorded three goals and one assist in 11 games and was named CPL Player of the Year.
 Following the season, Bekker re-signed with Forge.

 In the 2021 season, Bekker had an individually successful year.
 Across all competitions he contributed with 5 goals and 2 assists in 35 appearances.
 He was named to the CPL Team of the Week 6 times, and received his third straight nomination for CPL Player of the Year, though he did not win.
-For the first time, Forge failed to win the league championship, losing in the final to Pacific, despite their best performance ever in the CONCACAF League, reaching the semi-finals and qualifying for the 2022 CONCACAF Champions League.
+For the first time, Forge failed to win the league championship, losing in the final to Pacific, but despite their best performance ever in the CONCACAF League, reaching the semi-finals and qualifying for the 2022 CONCACAF Champions League.

 Bekker remained with Forge for the 2022 season.
 On June 29, he became the first player in league history to play 100 games and was commemorated by the club for his dedication.

 In March 2023, Bekker was officially re-signed by Forge, penning a multi-year deal.
+In October of the same year, he helped Forge win their fourth league title, following a 2–1 win over Cavalry FC in the play-off final.